netmeld/netmeld/playbook/nmdb-playbook/README.md

 ===========

 The `nmdb-playbook` tool is utilized to perform the actual playbook runs.
-It has several command line options and a configuration file which tune the behavior of this tool, however most have default values set.
+It has several command line options and leverages a YAML based plays file to control the phase and command execution portion.
+While the plays file (see `--plays-file` for default path) controls many of the actual commands executed, the tool is responsible for the majority of the network interface control.
-The configuration file explains the configuration file only options (see `--config-file` for default path).

 In general, the playbook is broken into stages, phases, and commands as described in the Playbook module documentation.